Hyomoto/TorchBox/docs/language/keywords.md

 ## Directive Keywords

-**Directives** are special instructions that configure your script, import tools, or define constants and error handling.
-They always execute when encountered and are not conditional.
+**Directives** configure the script, import libraries, define constants, or set up error handling.
+Directives always execute when encountered and cannot be conditional.

 ---

-### Importing
+### Importing Libraries

 #### `import`

-Brings an external library as a set of functions, utilities, or constants—into your script’s namespace.
-After importing, you access its contents using dot notation.
+Imports a library and makes its functions, constants, and utilities available under a name in your script.

 ```tinder
 import math
 import text as txt
 ```

-* Use `as` to assign a custom name.
+* Use `as` to import the library under a custom name.
+* Access imported contents using dot notation: `math.sqrt(16)`

 ---

 #### `from`

-Imports specific functions or values from an API directly into your script’s local scope.
-This allows you to use them without a prefix.
+Imports specific symbols from a library directly into your script’s namespace, so you can use them without a prefix.

 ```tinder
 from math import sqrt, pow
 sqrt(25)
 ```

-* Imported items appear as if they were defined directly in your script.

-?> **Note:**
+* Only the listed functions/values are imported.
-`from` is best used when you need only a few symbols from a large library.
+* Good for when you only need a few symbols from a large library.

 ---